 Something we found that helps is our weekly planner expo board.
 I love this one on Amazon, which you can purchase using my affiliate link, because it offers a little more room than mine.
 Plus it has a small cork area for notes.
 We keep our board hanging in our kitchen.
 When either of us makes an appointment, it goes on the board.
 We both make a solid effort to tell each other about our schedules, so there are no surprises during the day.
 He knows what to expect from my millions of calls, and I know when he might be too busy for date night because he has an open house.

 Obviously, life at home typically influences our schedules a bit.
 But the next priority is my clients.
 I have clients that have day jobs where they can only chat on certain days or at certain times.
 Then, I have clients that are available all day, who may call or text me several times a day.
 It can be a lot to receive so many phone calls, Facebook messages, texts, and emails, but hey, I'm a business owner and I'll take all the business I can get.

-In my opinion, the work week starts on Sunday.
+In my opinion, the workweek starts on Sunday.
 It's my day to look at my upcoming workload.
-I'll check in with my boyfriend to see what his goals for the week are and how I can help, and him the same for me.
+I'll check in with my boyfriend to see what his goals for the week are and how I can help, and he does the same for me.
 When I wake up on Monday, I'm so ready to take on my task list.

 My Organizational Asset

 My Internet Username & Password Book - I would be lost without this.
 The idea behind an online auto filler is a huge headache for me and never works.
-This little book is a heaven sent that sits right next to my desk and is a one time cost, rather than a monthly cost.
+This little book is a heaven-send that sits right next to my desk and is a one-time cost, rather than a monthly cost.
 You can purchase any of these password books on Amazon for less than $10 using my affiliate links.
 Click the image below of the one you like most!